jonathanpepinmoore/jonathanpepinmoore/README.md

 ABOUT ME
 <p>I have a driver’s license</p>
 <p>I have a security clearance</p>
-<p>Sued Microsoft for career neglagence and the the Virginia Joint Commission for discrimination and misdignosis at Microsoft Legal</p>
+<p>Spoke with Microsoft Legal for career neglagence and the the Virginia Joint Commission for discrimination and misdignosis at Microsoft Legal</p>
 <p>Letters of recomendation from Microsoft Co-Founder Bill Gates, CEO Steve Ballmer and President Brack Obama</p>

 Copyright 2025 Monster.com and Carrer Builder.